By Thomas Clements & Jonathan Mitchell

 In 2013, I decided I needed a fresh start in life and moved to China where I taught English.
 Being a white European in China made me quite desirable in the eyes of many women (light skin is seen as an feature attractive across Asia) and many vied for my attention, openly asking me if I would be their boyfriend.
 For me, a sexually naïve young man, it was a huge confidence boost and a very erotic and exciting experience.
 Eventually, I went out with a colleague called Wendy and it was then that things kind of went pear-shaped.
 On the one hand, I had the attention of a beautiful Chinese girl and a huge boost in my overall confidence.
 On the other, I was abysmal at showing affection towards her in the typical way romantic partners do and had immense difficulty navigating the complex world of romance.
 I was a neglectful boyfriend to say the least and one who dodged phone calls, never thought to buy gifts or to engage in playful behaviour.
 Worst of all, while I had summoned the courage to hug her, I did so begrudgingly due to my dislike for physical contact, we never had sex.
 It was for that reason that we agreed mutually to terminate our very brief romance.
 She had apparently been hinting to go to the bedroom for a while but I’d been quite oblivious to it, and when it came to it, I couldn’t face the physical intimacy of being up close to somebody, what with my sensory sensitivities and all.
 I cannot tell you the frustration of simultaneously craving sexual intimacy and at the same time not being able to engage in it due to an instinctive aversion to touch.

 Like many autistic men, I face the rather grim reality of remaining involuntarily celibate for life.
 It’s not a nice truth to have to acknowledge and it’s a subject many are squeamish about even broaching so I felt the need to do so.
 I’m not proffering an answer because there simply are no trite solutions to this vexed and rather unpleasant conundrum.
-I’m simply telling things as they are for many us, including many autistic men I’ve spoken to privately.
+I’m simply telling things as they are for many us, including many autistic men I’ve spoken to privately, including my friend Jonathan.